jeff4/bionotes.github.io/_comp/svp.md

 * This is a rather complex built-in JS class that we can use.
 * We don't need to look at how the `Object.prototype` is implemented in JS; we just need to know that it is the base object that is always at the very top of the inheritance tree. `Object.prototype` is always present in every JS object.
 * There is a prototype **property** available to all classes, and it always named *prototype*.
 It can be accessed by typing `ClassName.prototype`.
-* Let's use an example with the Person class.
+* Let's use an example with the Person class p.
+161. See `4b-prototype-person.js`.
+* Finished with Chapter 7.